Assassination of Uthman

-Uthman ibn Affan, the third Rashidun caliph, was assassinated at the end of a siege upon his house in 656.
-Initially a protest, the siege escalated following the death of a protester.
-The protesters-turned-rebels had demanded a new caliph, but Uthman refused and on June 17, 656 (35 AH), as his house was set alight, some protestors were able to jump to the back of his house, where they found him reading the Quran.
-They gave him a blow over the head and pierced him through his stomach.
+Uthman ibn Affan, the third Rashidun caliph, who ruled from 644 to 656, was assassinated at the end of a siege upon his house in 656.
+This was initially a protest but escalated into a siege following the death of a protester.
+The protesters-turned-rebels had demanded a new caliph, which Uthman refused.
+On 17 June 656 (35 AH) protestors set the house on fire, made their way inside, and killed him.

-Uthman's death had a polarizing effect in the Muslim world at the time.
+The assassination of Uthman had a polarizing effect on the Ummah at the time.
 Questions were raised not only regarding his character and policies but also the relationship between Muslims and the state, religious beliefs regarding rebellion and governance, and the qualifications of rulership in Islam.